-In the original script and the shooting of some scenes, Colonel Kurtz was originally to be called Colonel "Leighley" (this can be seen in bonus materials of 'Apocalypse Now Redux' DVD edition).
-In the movie when Harrison Ford says the line "pick up Colonel Kurtz path at Nu Mung Ba", you can see his mouth doesn't match the word "Kurtz" (indicating it was re-dubbed). (see the Alternate Versions)
+In the original script, and the shooting of some scenes, Colonel Kurtz was originally to be called Colonel "Leighley" (this can be seen in bonus materials of "Apocalypse Now Redux" DVD edition).
+In the movie, when Harrison Ford says the line, "pick up Colonel Kurtz path at Nu Mung Ba", you can see his mouth does not match the word "Kurtz" (indicating it was dubbed).

 In addition to the other T.S.
 Eliot references, one book shown at the Kurtz compound is "The Golden Bough", one that Eliot said, along with "From Ritual to Romance", his "The Waste Land" was largely based.

-The original choice for the soundtrack was to be made by Isao Tomita, as Francis Ford Coppola liked his version of Holst's Planets.
-Tomita even travelled the the Philippines to see the filming.
-Because Tomita's contract was with RCA, and the film was released through United Artists, he couldn't compose the score.
+The original choice for the soundtrack was to be done by Isao Tomita, as Francis Ford Coppola liked his version of Holst's Planets.
+Tomita even travelled to the Philippines to see the filming.
+Because Tomita's contract was with RCA, and the film was released through United Artists, he could not compose the score.

-In or just before each of the scenes where a member of the boat crew dies, purple smoke from a flare is visible.
-A similar thematic element is used by Francis Ford Coppola in the Godfather series where oranges appear just before or in a scene where a character dies.
+In, or just before each of the scenes where a member of the boat crew dies, purple smoke from a flare is visible.
+A similar thematic element was used by Francis Ford Coppola in The Godfather trilogy, where oranges appear just before, or in a scene where, a character dies.

 One ending considered for the film was that an air strike was called to destroy the temple.
 Explosives were rigged especially for this sequence, but Francis Ford Coppola changed his mind, feeling that the finale should represent the end of war and the beginning of peace.
 However, since it was required by Philippine law to get rid of the sets after filming, the sets were blown up anyway.
 After its initial engagements, which presented the film without credits, Coppola decided to use footage of the demolition as the backdrop for the end title sequence.
 After the public misconstrued this sequence as the alternate ending, Coppola re-edited that portion and had the titles run on black.

-The document that Willard skims through near the film's conclusion, on which "DROP THE BOMB.
-EXTERMINATE THEM ALL" is scrawled, is entitled "The Role of Democratic Force in the Underdeveloped World, by Walter E. Kurtz, Colonel USSF" and is "Commissioned by The Center For Democratic Studies, Santa Barbara, California".
+The document, through which Willard skimmed, near the film's conclusion, on which "DROP THE BOMB.
+EXTERMINATE THEM ALL" was scrawled, was titled "The Role of Democratic Force in the Underdeveloped World, by Walter E. Kurtz, Colonel USSF", and was "Commissioned by The Center For Democratic Studies, Santa Barbara, California".
 This is taken directly from Joseph Conrad's novella, where a report written for "the International Society for the Suppression of Savage Customs" by Kurtz is also graffitied with a similar message: "Exterminate all the brutes!"

-In the theatrical version of the film, Robert Duvall and Dennis Hopper leave the exact same way: by standing up from a squatting position and walking out of the frame to the right.
-However, this changes in the "Redux" version of the film which features a few extra minutes with Duvall's character.
+In the theatrical version of the film, Robert Duvall and Dennis Hopper leave the same way, by standing up from a squatting position and walking out of the frame to the right.
+However, this changes in the "Redux" version of the film, which features a few extra minutes with Duvall's character.